candebellavita/vkompth/MAXI_J1348-630/README.md

 If you use any other band as reference, for instance, the lowest energy band, and you want to include that band (with 0 lags) in the fits, you need to assign an error to that lag.
 For instance, you can use the average error of all the other bands.

 To create the rms and lag spectra using the tool provided, you will need ASCII files with the data (units explained above) that you will use to make the `pha/rmf` files (see below).
-These ASCII files must have an extension `.ascii` in the name; they could be, for instance, `rms_data.ascii` and `lag_data.ascii`.
+These could be, for instance, `rms_data.ascii` and `lag_data.ascii`.

-The ASCII file for the rms spectrum of the QPO should have 4 columns:
+The ASCII file for the rms spectrum of the QPO should have 4 columns and as many rows as energy bands you have:

 ```
 Emin Emax fractional_rms 1-sigma_error